Correlation Between Flare and Drift Protocol

 Pair Corralation between Flare and Drift Protocol

-Assuming the 90 days trading horizon Flare is expected to under-perform the Drift Protocol.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, Flare is 1.31 times less risky than Drift Protocol.
-The crypto coin trades about -0.19 of its potential returns per unit of risk.
-The Drift protocol is currently generating about -0.11 of returns per unit of risk over similar time horizon.
-If you would invest 139.00 in Drift protocol on December 1, 2024 and sell it today you would lose (68.00) from holding Drift protocol or give up 48.92% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Flare is expected to generate 0.82 times more return on investment than Drift Protocol.
+However, Flare is 1.23 times less risky than Drift Protocol.
+It trades about -0.17 of its potential returns per unit of risk.
+Drift protocol is currently generating about -0.18 per unit of risk.
+If you would invest 2.60 in Flare on December 30, 2024 and sell it today you would lose (1.28) from holding Flare or give up 49.23% of portfolio value over 90 days.

 Time Period3 Months [change]